 The Cellar Masters of the most prestigious champagne houses will combine many different vintages from a “bank” of reserve wines from previous years to develop these vintage champagnes and keep the taste consistent.
 (Keeping the taste consistent is actually quite difficult.)

 Since these are signature champagnes, the taste is usually more complex and long-lasting.
+You can buy a Champagne variety gift set here.

 8. Champagne Préstige Cuvée